Keroflux/Critical-leak-test/README.md

 # Critical-leak-test
-A program for calculationg leak rates in valves.
-Currently aas a poof of concept
+A program for calculating leak rates in valves.
+Currently as a poof of concept

 Made in Godot Game Engine 3.5.2 and exported for web and windows desktop